Psionic-Sorcerer/github_tutorial/tutorial.md

 [![About Branches](https://img.youtube.com/vi/_LQf92s8loM/0.jpg)](https://www.youtube.com/watch?v=_LQf92s8loM)

-## Edit the Python Code and Push Your changes to the Internet Repo
+## Edit the Python Code and Push Your Changes to the Internet Repo

 The video below illustrates all the steps in this section.
 Feel free to watch the video, stopping it at each step to perform the steps along with the video.